 Use VoiceOver to create a Pages document on Mac

 You can create a Pages document on your Mac using VoiceOver, an advanced screen reader that lets you use your device without seeing the screen.
-Start with a predesigned template that includes placeholder data, charts, and images, then add your own content.
-Each template uses coordinated fonts, text styles, and colors for a unified look.
+Start with a predesigned template that includes place holder data, charts and images, then add your own content.
+Each template uses coordinated fonts, text styles and colours for a unified look.

 Note: VO represents the VoiceOver modifier.

 You can choose a template from several categories, such as letters, reports and books.
 For example, to create a flyer to advertise a special event, you might choose Event Poster Small in the Flyers & Posters category.
 You choose a template in the template chooser.

 In Pages on your Mac, press VO-M to jump to the menu bar, navigate to File > New, then press Return.

 Choose from all the templates: Press VO-Left Arrow to navigate to the template chooser collection, then press VO-Shift-Down Arrow to enter it.

 Choose a template by category such as Reports and Résumés: Press VO-Left Arrow to navigate to the table of template categories, then press VO-Shift-Down Arrow to enter it.
 Press VO-Down Arrow to scroll through the list of categories until you hear the category you want, then press VO-J to jump to the templates in that category.

 To navigate through the template options, press any of the arrow keys, then press Return to choose one.